cloud-gov/product/.github/ISSUE_TEMPLATE/conmon-0-run.md

       - Max Depth to Crawl: 5
       - Number of Threads: 7

-### Quit and restart ZAP if you change the JVM options
+**Quit and restart ZAP if you change the JVM options.**

-- Be sure you have Firefox installed (with Homebrew `brew cask install firefox` or any way you chose).
-Chrome does not support proxy settings while Firefox does.

-- `git clone git@github.com:cloud-gov/product.git` so you have the `context` files you need.

 ## Running ZAP scans

 ZAP scans take hours.
-We recommend you start in the morning.
-There are two separate scans to run, external and internal, and the internal one takes considerably longer (you may want to run it when VPN traffic is lower)
+We recommend you start in the morning or run them overnight.
+There are two separate scans to run, external and internal, and the internal one takes considerably longer.
+(You may want to run it when VPN traffic is lower.)

 The following steps are for the `external` scan (except as noted):